hovermind/wpf-ninja/doc-md/attached-behavior.md

 * all behaviors (attached behavior, blend behavior) are in some sense “attached behaviors” because they use Attached Properties in XAML to hook the behavior in to some element within the XAML
 * you can hook events and properties from a given control type and feed those down into a view model in a standardized fashion

+**Note:** Attached Behavior does not show up in Blend under behaviors, and thus can not be attached if your are using Blend

+## Creating Attached Behavior
 `DigitsOnlyBehavior.cs`
 ```
 public static class DigitsOnlyBehavior